we've Adapted our trips to comply with the latest Covid-19 best practice. Book your trip with peace of mind

 GUIDED SEA KAYAK EXPEDITION

-The Lofoten Archipelago is a chain of breath-taking islands, extending far into the turbulent Norwegian Sea.
+The Lofoten Archipelago is a chain of breath-taking islands, extending far into the Norwegian Sea.
 It sits well above the arctic circle and in June and July bathes beneath the midnight sun.
 Its cold, rich water is teeming with wildlife and scattered with a wealth of small, uninhabited islands to explore.
 We will roam around its coastal waters, navigating through tidal channels and fjords, with access to wilderness few others will step foot in.

 Set high within in Arctic Norway, Lofoten is a truly unique chain of mountainous islands jutting far out from the main coastline.
 Giving it a distinctive landscape like no other.